 It’s move in day!
 Moving into a new home is an exciting time.
 So much to do; trying to remember where you put your spoons or your coffee mugs, running up and down steps, paying the movers, meeting the neighbors for the first time while your hair is sticking up and you look like you just rolled out of bed, calming the cat down because she’s probably freaking out right about now…whew.
+You may also need to rent a storage unit if you need extra time to sort out which of your stuff to keep and which ones to let go.
 Who else is tired already?
 Now you’re probably daydreaming about decor and paint schemes and new furniture, but before you get into the fun stuff, there are some basics you should cover first.

 Change the locks.
 Even if you’re promised that new locks have been installed in your home, you can never be too careful.
 It’s worth the money to have the peace of mind that comes with knowing that no one else has the keys to your home.
 Even if the sellers handed you all of their keys, you never know if they made one for their uncle that time he stayed for a week or the maid and their best friend has one “just in case.”
 Changing the locks can be a DIY project, or you can call in a locksmith for a little extra money.
 It’s also advisable to change the garage door code if you have a keypad entry.
 Not sure how to do it?
 Find your model and then look up the manual at ManualsLib.